Harry von Arnim: Legacy

 In 1876, Bismarck carried an amendment to the criminal code to make it an offence punishable with imprisonment or a fine up to the equivalent of £250 for an official of the Foreign Office to communicate to others official documents or for an envoy to act contrary to his instructions.
 The clauses were commonly spoken of in Germany as the "Arnim paragraphs".

 Personal life

-Luise Elisabeth von Prillwitz (1827–1854), a daughter of Auguste von Prillwitz.
+Arnim married Luise Elisabeth von Prillwitz (1827–1854), a daughter of Auguste von Prillwitz.
 Before her death in 1854, they were the parents of: